sardormobile/NestedScroll-JetpackCompose/README.md

 ﻿# NestedScroll-JetpackCompose

-2 different solutions to create NestedScroll vertical list NestedInLazyColumn(), NestedInColumn() is a simple program written in Jetpack Compose
+2 different solutions(NestedInLazyColumn(), NestedInColumn()) to create NestedScroll vertical list is a simple program written in JetpackCompose

 **NestedScroll-JetpackCompose**